Griff2325/TrafficProject/README.md

 - Jetsteam2 through Indiana University for the computing resources provided
 - The University of Tennessee Knoxville
 - Teaching team for COSC426
-- Cursor AI for general assistance through the development process
+- Cursor AI for general assistance throughout the development process and documentation